foluALX/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to change decimal to hexadecimal encode and decode with rot13 script to print everyother line starting from the first
+script to change decimal to hexadecimal encode and decode with rot13 script to print everyother line starting from the first script to add two numbers stored in a global variable in different base